 3. Create Your Personal Marketing Brand Identity.

 As a business owner, you should have a personal brand identity with brand positioning, messaging and a story to tell.
 Does your LinkedIn profile (and other social media profiles) reflect your brand?
 Do they tell your story?
+This will impact your online reputation.

 4. Optimize Your LinkedIn Portfolio.